redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_SetModuleUserACL(RedisModuleUser *user, const char* acl);

-Sets the permissions of a user created through the redis module interface.
+Sets the permissions of a user created through the Redis module interface.
 The syntax is the same as ACL SETUSER, so refer to the documentation in acl.c for more information.
 See `RM_CreateModuleUser` for detailed usage.